sib-swiss/single-cell-training/docs/day3/differential_gene_expression.md

 ### Find all markers for each cluster

-> :material-zodiac-cancer: This part uses the `gbm` dataset
+> :fontawesome-solid-ribbon: This part uses the `gbm` dataset

 Load the `gbm` dataset you have created yesterday: